mvpdw06/personal-care-assistant-bot/README.md

     $ heroku config:add TZ='ASIA/Taipei'
     ```

-    Next question is... **Can it work**?
+2. Next question is... **Can it work**?

-    Unfortunately, the answer is **No**.
+   Unfortunately, this answer is **No**.

    So we need to find another solution for running schedule and support timezone setting.

+3. What solution should we use?

     After investigation, we have two solution here.